-3.6.16 External economic factors and other macro events e.g. fuel prices can have a major influence on visitor numbers.
-Such events could seriously impact on the tourism sector and have a significant impact on the Trust's ability to generate revenue from its i-SITE and private sector partners.
+External economic factors and other macro events e.g. fuel prices can have a major influence on visitor numbers.
+Such events could seriously impact on the tourism sector and have a significant impact on the Trust's ability to generate revenue from its i-SITE (which operates to a cost-neutral position) and private sector partners.
 Softening of international visitor demand may have impacts of commercial partnerships.
 This will need close attention.